Tan Kim Ching: Political career

+Societies

+Tan was the leader of the Ghee Hin Kongsi, a secret society in Singapore and Malaya.

+Tan and his father Tan Tock Seng, representing most of the Malacca-born Hokkien, led the Haizhang group.
+During the tenure of Chiu Sin Yong's Revenue Farming syndicate in Singapore, backed by Khoo Thean Poh, Tan testified against Cheang Hong Lim and his group who had mobilized all of their allies and affiliates and organized a conspiracy to scuttle Chiu's farming syndicate.

+The division between Hokkien migrants from Quanzhou and Zhangzhou led to a rivalry between Haizhang group and Zhang Hai group, led by Cheang Sam Teo and his son, Cheang Hong Lim.

 Philanthropy

 Tan Tock Seng Hospital

 On 25 July 1844, the foundation stone of the Tan Tock Seng Hospital was laid on Pearl's Hill.
 The stone was laid but the construction took three years.
 After that the hospital stayed empty for another two years because of insufficient funding.
 In 1852, in order to ease overcrowding at the hospital founded by his father Tan Tock Seng, Tan offered to bear the cost of additions to the building, approximately two thousand dollars ($2,000).
 His generous gesture led to many other merchants increasing monthly subscriptions to Tan Tock Seng Hospital.

 By 1854, the additions were completed.
 An inscription engraved in stone at the hospital gate acknowledges the donation of $3,000 by Tan Kim Ching.
 After all of that it was decided that the Tan Tock Seng Hospital had to move as the government wanted to build a new building.
 Tan agreed to the move, on condition that the rebuilt hospital should not cost less than the original one.
 He also requested a female ward, which his mother paid for in 1858 to perpetuate the memory of Tan Tock Seng.
 In 1858, two years after the government's decision to acquire Pearl's Hill, construction work began and Tan Kim Ching donated an additional $3,340.